All About Growing Yarrow

-Achillea, or yarrow, is a hardy North American native plant.
-The cultivated varieties have become staples in gardens around the world, because of their tough nature, ease of growing, and beautiful flowers and foliage..
+Achillea, or yarrow, is one of the most commonly grown garden flowers.
+Yarrow is a hardy, North American native plant.
+The cultivated varieties have become staples in gardens around the world, because of their tough nature, ease of growing, and beautiful flowers and foliage.

 There are about 85 species of yarrow.
 Most of the garden selections have ferny, often feathery foliage and flat umbel flowers, although some, such as ‘The Pearl’, have small button-like blossoms and others have flowers resembling daisies.

-With their sprays of soft, feathery, aromatic foliage and their tendency to stay in tidy clumps, achillea make great filler plants and edgers.
+With their sprays of soft, feathery, aromatic foliage and their tendency to stay in tidy clumps, yarrow plants make great filler plants and edgers.

 NOTE: Contact with the foliage can cause skin irritation in some people.